geocoder21/WhiteStarLine/README.md

 ## Usage

 ### Context
-The software was developed to meet [a set of requirements](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-odl2/assessment2/ice.html), to prevention collisions with icebergs for a shipping company.
+The software was developed to meet [a set of requirements](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-odl2/assessment2/ice.html), to prevent collisions with icebergs for a shipping company.

 #### Other applications
 The program could be used to protect immovable objects at sea (such as wind farms and drilling platforms).
 There have also been suggestions that icebergs be towed to areas short of drinking water: https://www.whoi.edu/news-insights/content/can-icebergs-be-towed-to-water-starved-cities/

-#### Use with alternative data
-Example data sources are included within the code.
-These could be updated, but the program would require the same parameters within the new data.

-The program requires radar and lidar (Light Detection and Ranging) data for a 300m by 300m raster grid, with data measured for each 1m2 pixel.
-- Radar values of 100 or greater indicate ice
-- Lidar values represent height of ice, with 10 units per metre

 ### To run the program:
 The code is written in Python 3.
 Once downloaded it can be run through an operating system command-line.